How To Terminate Parental Rights in Utah

 - Termination of the rights of adoptive parents – Despite a gap in the law which does not talk of a case where the rights of the adoptive parents were terminated, and the child would like to reunite with the biological parents, the spirit of the law is to find permanency for the child.
 It tries to enable the children to reunite with the biological parents for the growth of the family unit at the earliest opportunity.

-Seek Legal Assistance from Salt Lake City and Provo, Utah Child Custody Attorney Eric M. Swinyard
+Seek Legal Assistance from Salt Lake City and Provo, Utah Family Law Attorney Eric M. Swinyard